leolanese/Angular16-Stand-Alone-ComponentPartI/README.md

 > Angular includes 2 (or 3) long-awaited features: `Stricly Typed Reactive Forms` and `Standalone Components`, as well as several minor like `new Diagnostics framework`, which provides improved feedback on template errors and best practices.

-> Standalone components allow us to create `simpler applications` in a `faster way`
+- Standalone components allow us to create `simpler applications` in a `faster way`
-> Simplifying Angular with Standalone Components: Reducing the need for NgModules
+- Simplifying Angular with Standalone Components: Reducing the need for NgModules
-> The built-in Angular directives and pipes offered by CommonModule: NgIf, NgFor, DatePipe, DecimalPipe, AsyncPipe, etc. are now available as standalone! we can import individually
+- The built-in Angular directives and pipes offered by CommonModule: NgIf, NgFor, DatePipe, DecimalPipe, AsyncPipe, etc. are now available as standalone! we can import individually

-> Angular 14 introduces an alternative way to write applications — Standalone components, directives, and pipes.
+- Angular 14 introduces an alternative way to write applications: Standalone components, directives, and pipes.

-> The term “standalone” refers to components, directives, or pipes that can be used independently of NgModule.
+- The term “standalone” refers to components, directives, or pipes that can be used independently of NgModule.

 > With standalone components, directives and pipes, the `standalone: true` flag allows you to add imports directly in your @Component() without an @NgModule().

 > Standalone components allow us to create `simpler applications` in a `faster way`

 > Simplifying Angular with Standalone Components: Reducing the need for NgModules

+---

 ## Stricly Typed Reactive Forms
 is a long-standing community request that can be dated to the release of Angular